Homepage > Journal > The best programming languages for product managers

 • Necessities

-Choosing the best programming languages isn't easy, and finding a universal formula that would help select the best programming language is hard.
+Choosing the best programming languages is challenging, and finding a universal formula to help select the best language is hard.

 With so many technologies choosing one over the other will always radiate excessive subjectivism.